Skip to contents

 name = "COA", # the name as it appears in the solver-software and the model sets

-description = "Generic coal", # just a comment
+desc = "Generic coal", # just a comment

 emis = list( # emissions, associated with fuels combustion (see the flags in technologies)